chinapedia/wikipedia.abstract.en/Page/Nuclear_weapon.md

 Weapons delivery

-Fat_man.jpgs, such as this "Fat Man" weapon dropped on Nagasaki, Japan.
-They were large and could only be delivered by heavy bomber aircraft]] Dnepr_rocket_lift-off_1.jpg of the Russian Strategic Rocket Forces R-36 ICBM; also known by the NATO reporting name: SS-18 Satan.
+s, such as this "Fat Man" weapon dropped on Nagasaki, Japan.
+They were large and could only be delivered by heavy bomber aircraft]] of the Russian Strategic Rocket Forces R-36 ICBM; also known by the NATO reporting name: SS-18 Satan.
 Upon its first fielding in the late 1960s, the SS-18 remains the single highest throw weight missile delivery system ever built.]]

 The system used to deliver a nuclear weapon to its target is an important factor affecting both nuclear weapon design and nuclear strategy.
 The design, development, and maintenance of delivery systems are among the most expensive parts of a nuclear weapons program; they account, for example, for 57% of the financial resources spent by the United States on nuclear weapons projects since 1940.[26]

 The simplest method for delivering a nuclear weapon is a gravity bomb dropped from aircraft; this was the method used by the United States against Japan.
 This method places few restrictions on the size of the weapon.
 It does, however, limit attack range, response time to an impending attack, and the number of weapons that a country can field at the same time.
 With miniaturization, nuclear bombs can be delivered by both strategic bombers and tactical fighter-bombers.
 This method is the primary means of nuclear weapons delivery; the majority of U.S. nuclear warheads, for example, are free-fall gravity bombs, namely the B61.[27]

-Trident_C-4_montage.jpg SLBM (submarine launched ballistic missile), from submerged to the terminal, or re-entry phase, of the multiple independently targetable reentry vehicles]]
+SLBM (submarine launched ballistic missile), from submerged to the terminal, or re-entry phase, of the multiple independently targetable reentry vehicles]]

 Preferable from a strategic point of view is a nuclear weapon mounted on a missile, which can use a ballistic trajectory to deliver the warhead over the horizon.
 Although even short-range missiles allow for a faster and less vulnerable attack, the development of long-range intercontinental ballistic missiles (ICBMs) and submarine-launched ballistic missiles (SLBMs) has given some nations the ability to plausibly deliver missiles anywhere on the globe with a high likelihood of success.